hackclub/hackclub/workshops/shared_clipboard/README.md

 defer l.Close()
 ```
 We just print out a message showing the user a new clipboard is being made.
 Then we make a server (`l, err := net.Listen("tcp4", "0.0.0.0:")`).
 The `net.Listen()` takes in the protocol for communication, in this case: TCP, and the address at which it should listen for connections.
 The address should include the port but here we have not included the port.
-This means that Go just picks a port which is free on its own.
-The all zeros IP address tells Go to listen on all IP addresses belonging to the computer.
+This means that Go just picks a free port on its own.
+The all-zeros IP address tells Go to listen on all IP addresses belonging to the computer.

 The `l` variable is a "Listener" which can be used to accept incoming connections.

 To be able to sync clipboards, we need to be able to communicate between the devices.
 We'll do this through TCP sockets (which work over the internet).
 TCP is a protocol for communication, which means it's a ruleset that computers can follow to communicate.

-As usual if we find an error, we handle it and then return.
+As usual, if we find an error, we handle it and then `return`.

-If there is no error, we immediately "defer" the closing of the listener.
+If there is no error, we immediately `defer` the closing of the listener.
 This means that when the code finishes running, Go will close the listener.

 ```go
 port := strconv.Itoa(l.Addr().(*net.TCPAddr).Port)
 ```
-from the offical docs:
+from the official docs:

 ![docs showing that port is variable in the TCPAddr struct](https://cloud-43kwsiiyz.vercel.app/0image.png)

 Let's go through that line step by step.
 `l.Addr()` is the address that the listener is listening on.
 `(*net.TCPAddr)` converts that address into a type called TCPAddr.
-`Port` is an int which shows the port number of the address.
+`Port` is an int that shows the port number of the address.
 `strconv.Itoa()` just converts the int to a string.

 This just fetches the port that the server is listening on so that we can show this to the user and then the user can use it to connect to the server.